 As everyone can view the progress of an article from start to finish, you can manage your team better.
 You no longer need to email team members to check up on their progress.
 Other members can take ownership of the content creation workflow as they know what to work on and who they are waiting on.

 #2 Plan better

 A big reason most blogs and content marketing plans fail is a lack of planning.
 By being proactive (not reactive), you can build time into your week to plan, write and edit articles.
-Plus, you probably find you have better ideas if you’re not rushed.
+Plus, you probably find you have better ideas if you have plenty of time.